Skip to content

 Visitors walking in the parkland in autumn, near Hadrians Arch at Shugborough Estate, Staffordshire

-Over the next few years we plan to conserve, protect and open up more access to Shugborough | © National Trust Images/David Goacher
+We're conserving, protecting and opening up more access to the Shugborough Estate | © National Trust Images/David Goacher

 Since opening as a National Trust property in 2017 visitor numbers have grown rapidly, reaching over 250,000 in 2023.
-We anticipate these numbers will continue to grow as we continue programmes of conservation work and open up more areas of the estate for visitors to explore and enjoy.
+We anticipate these numbers to grow as we continue programmes of conservation work and open up more areas of the estate for visitors to explore and enjoy.

 Shaping Shugborough for the future